 • Authored and passed legislation in 2017 for a feasibility study to create a single transportation-focused department, an Atlanta department of transportation (DOT) within the city of Atlanta that will design, operate, manage and maintain the city of Atlanta’s transportation system and transit projects and infrastructure.

 • As a Councilmember and a Board Member of both Invest Atlanta and the BeltLine, he has initiated and supported policies that encourage affordable housing throughout the City of Atlanta.
-Working with the Administration, other Councilmembers, Invest Atlanta, members of the nonprofit sector and for profit housing professionals and housing advocates, Dickens sponsored and passed an ordinance to ensure that any multi-family residential for lease development using public moneys through a development authority would need to set aside either 10% of the units for families at 60% Area Median Income (AMI) and below or 15% of the units for families at 80% AMI and below.
+Working with the Administration, other Councilmembers, Invest Atlanta, members of the non-profit sector and for-profit housing professionals and housing advocates, Dickens sponsored and passed an ordinance to ensure that any multi-family residential for lease development using public moneys through a development authority would need to set aside either 10% of the units for families at 60% Area Median Income (AMI) and below or 15% of the units for families at 80% AMI and below.

 • Dickens led the effort to pass Affordable Housing Impact Statement Legislation in 2015 which has now become a model legislation for other cities across the nation.

-• He authored an amendment that was passed by the Invest Atlanta Board that requires all of the proceeds from the sale of a property adjacent to the Eastside Trail to be used for the development of affordable housing on the Westside of the BeltLine for seniors to have resources to stay in their homes and not be displaced.
+• He authored an amendment that was passed by the Invest Atlanta Board that requires all proceeds from the sale of a property adjacent to the Eastside Trail to be used for the development of affordable housing on the Westside of the BeltLine for seniors to have resources to stay in their homes and not be displaced.

 • In 2014 Atlanta City Council unanimously agreed to a resolution that Dickens sponsored – preserving the connectivity to Martin Luther King Jr. Drive.
 The resolution urged the mayor, planners, and developers for the new Falcons stadium to take immediate action on devising a plan to retain its current connectivity to downtown Atlanta.